gmtsciencedev/scitq/docs/manage.md

 !!! note
     If updaters are not setup properly protofilters (or `flavor find`) will not find any available flavors as flavor list is empty by default.

 Protofilters is a new term coined to denote a system of filters intended to chose automatically the *best* available flavor available among the different providers (or within a provider, as the catalog of flavors may be quite long).
-This functionality requires a specific setup, see [updaters](specific.md#updaters), as it requires scitq to know about the different flavors available.
+This functionality requires a specific setup, see [OVH updater](specific.md#ovh-updater) and/or [Azure updater](specific.md#azure-updater), as it requires scitq to know about the different flavors available.
 Of course, *best* will largely depend on what are your requirements for the worker(s).
 This is where the filters come: they enable you to require a certain number of cpu (with an expression like `cpu>=10` for instance), or some memory size, using the `ram` (random access memory) keyword.
 Apart from this criteria, *best* in protofilters means *cheapest*, exactly as in [flavor list](#flavor) below (under the hood, protofilters and `flavor list` use the same function, `scitq.server.model.find_flavor()`).

 This is simply triggered by providing `auto:...` as the name of the flavor, with the three dots being a list of `:` separated filters.
 So for instance to get the best flavor with at least 10 CPUs (or vcores), the flavor would have to be set to `auto:cpu>=10`.
 If in addition, you need a minimal amount of memory, let's say 100 Gb, then add the requirement:
 `auto:cpu>=10:ram>=100`.
 If you have a certain amount of data that needs to be uploaded on the worker, let's say 200 Gb, remember to add a disk requirement, like this: `auto:cpu>=10:ram>=100:disk>=200`.
 This last example is a typical real-life protofilter chain.
 You can also specify other filters, see below [protofilters details](#protofilters-details).